Search Intent

 » Know Complex Query

-The “Know Complex” are more complex searches, which require a more developed answer, which depend on the person who performs them and which can sometimes be ambiguous for the search engine or have more than one appropriate answer.
+The “Know Complex” are more complex searches that require a more developed answer, depend on the person who performs them, and can sometimes be ambiguous for the search engine or have more than one appropriate answer.

-In this type of search, a very important factor for SEO content usually comes into play, such as Google’s EAT.
+In this type of search, an important factor for SEO content, such as Google’s EAT, usually comes into play.

 2. Do (to do)